hilalborklu/P.I-works-/mdfile.md

 administrators to edit user information.
 Allow administrators to activate or deactivate users.
 Allow administrators to delete users.

-##UI Components
+## UI Components

 The user management screen should consist of the following UI
 components:

--A table displaying a list of all users in the system.
+- A table displaying a list of all users in the system.

--Buttons to add,edit, activate/deactivate, and save users.
+- Buttons to add,edit, activate/deactivate, and save users.

--Forms for adding/editing users.
+- Forms for adding/editing users.

--Filters on the table to sort.
+- Filters on the table to sort.